To manage our website content effectively, we often make use of multiple stacks and store content and related assets in respective stacks.

 Log in to your Contentstack account and follow the steps given below to create a custom field extension:

-- Go to your stack, navigate to the Settings gear icon, and select Extensions.
+- In your stack, navigate to the “Settings” icon on the left navigation panel, and select Extensions.

 - In the Select Extension Type window, select Custom Field.